TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/scoping-viewing-and-handling-incidents.md

                 "resourceRequired": false,
                 "title": "Viewing and handling incidents",
 				"subscriptionRequired": false,
-                "fileAttachmentHint": "Please provide any screenshots that are relevant to your issue", "formElements": [{
+                "fileAttachmentHint": "Provide any screenshots that are relevant to your issue", "formElements": [{
                 "id": "AlertID",
                 "order": 2,
                 "controlType": "textbox",
-                "displayLabel": "Please provide the SystemAlertId of the relevant alert", "required": true
+                "displayLabel": "Provide the SystemAlertId of the relevant alert", "required": true
                 },{
                 "id": "AlertRuleID",
                 "order": 3,
                 "controlType": "textbox",
-                "displayLabel": "Please provide the alert rule ID of the relevant analytic rule", "required": false
+                "displayLabel": "Provide the alert rule ID of the relevant analytic rule", "required": false
                 },{
                 "id": "ProductName",
                 "order": 4,
                 "controlType": "textbox",
-                "displayLabel": "What is the product which the incident was not created for?", "required": false
+                "displayLabel": "What is the product for which the incident was not created?", "required": false
                 },{"id": "problem_description",
 				"order": 1,